Prag8855/aab/frontend/content/guides/leaving-germany.md

 ## Health insurance

-Tell your health insurance when you will stop working.
-When you are unemployed, the price of health insurance changes.
+**When you stop working**, tell your health insurer.
+Unemployment [changes the cost of your health insurance](/guides/german-health-insurance/when-unemployed).
 If you get [unemployment benefits](/glossary/ALG%20I), it pays for your health insurance.

-If you are a student, and you disenrol from university, your school will tell your health insurer.
+**When you disenrol from university**, your school tells your health insurer.
 Your [public health insurance](/glossary/gesetzliche%20Krankenversicherung) might become more expensive without the student discount.

-Cancel your health insurance.
-You need an *[[Abmeldebescheinigung]]* for this.[^7]
+**When you leave Germany**, your health insurance might stop working:

+- **If you move to another [EU](/glossary/European%20Union) country**
+    Usually, your German health insurance stops working, and you must get insured in your new country.
+There are exceptions:
+    - If you are retired, your German health insurance still covers you[^28]
+    - If you study in another EU country, your German public health insurance still covers you
+- **If you move outside the EU**
-Your private or expat health insurance might work in another country.
-Check with your health insurer.
+    Your public or private health insurance stops working.
+Your expat health insurance might stay valid.[^21] Check with your insurer.

+To cancel your health insurance, you need an *[[Abmeldebescheinigung]]*.[^7] The notice period is usually 2 months.[^29] If you don't cancel your insurance, your insurer will keep charging you.

-If you plan to return to Germany, get an *[[Anwartschaft]]* from your insurer.
-It allows you to get the same health insurance when you return to Germany, even if you are *freiwillig versichert*, or your health got worse.
-Without an *Anwartschaft* it can be really hard to find affordable health insurance.[^16]
+**If you plan to return to Germany**, get an *[[Anwartschaft]]* from your insurer.
+You pay a monthly fee to pause your health insurance, and resume it later.
+When you return to Germany, you will get the same tariff and coverage, even if your situation or your health changed.
+Without an *Anwartschaft*, it can be hard to find affordable health insurance.[^16]

-Your private or expat health insurance might work in other countries.

-If you are retired, your German public health insurance stays valid in all [EU](/glossary/European%20Union) countries.[^28]

 ## Taxes